Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 In short, the amount of line you put on your spin reel impacts its performance.
 If you fill your reel with a line class specified by the manufacturer, you should not have any problems.

-A spinning reel should be filled to immediately below the point where the inside of the spool lip begins to bevel.
+A spinning reel should be filled immediately below the point where the inside of the spool lip begins to bevel.
 If in doubt, slightly less is a better option than too much.

 Spool lips vary in construction, so sometimes it’s unclear where to finish a fill.
 The bottom line is that the spool lip needs to sit above the fishing line so it can retain it.